LAND ART light performance Pyhä Tunturi, Lapland, Finland

 land art

 Sometimes site specific sculpture and land art can be located in remote areas.
-These works have a longer life expectancy because the chance is slim that human damage will deteriorate these sculptures.
-One would argue that the public can't see the art, so what is the sense of it then?
-Well - first of all there will always be interested people who go to see the work and identify with it.
+These works have a longer life expectancy because the chance is slim that human damage - physical as well as political - will deteriorate these sculptures and land works.
+One would argue that the public can't see the artworks, so what is the sense of it then?
+Well - first of all there will always be interested people who will travel to see the work and identify with it.
 Sometimes these works depend on their isolated environment.
 But let's not forget another argument: through photography and video it is now possible to make these works accessible for a much greater public than the numbers of people that actually visit these works of land art, site specific sculpture or whatever classification that art historians have contrived or will create in the future.

 public sculpture